-The PTS has concluded that within Market 4 (wholesale (physical) network infrastructure access) and Market 5 (wholesale broadband access), TeliaSonera AB ("TeliaSonera") has significant market power and therefore required TeliaSonera, including its subsidiaries (Skanova among others), on a nationwide basis, to grant third parties access within these markets.
-The intention of the PTS is to enable competitors to set up their own products and access bitstream services with the aim of strengthening the competitors that depend on the infrastructure of TeliaSonera and thereby enhance competition.
+In 2010, the PTS concluded that within Market 4 (wholesale (physical) network infrastructure access) and Market 5 (wholesale broadband access), TeliaSonera AB ("TeliaSonera") had significant market power and therefore required TeliaSonera, including its subsidiaries (Skanova among others), on a nationwide basis, to grant third parties access within these markets.
+The intention of the PTS is to enable competitors to establish their own products and access bitstream services with the aim of strengthening the competitors that depend on the infrastructure of TeliaSonera and thereby enhance competition.

-The PTS has further concluded that the market for hybrid-fiber coaxial technology, i.e., cable television, should not be considered part of Market 4 and Market 5.
+The PTS further concluded that the market for hybrid-fiber coaxial technology, i.e., cable television, should not be considered part of Market 4 and Market 5.
 This means that cable television is excluded from the access regulations in force on Markets 4 and 5.

-The PTS has concluded that within Market 3 (call termination on individual public telephone networks provided at a fixed location), all network operators connecting calls to their subscribers, including Com Hem, should be considered to have significant market power, on the basis that each individual network is considered a separate market where the owner/Service Provider enjoys a monopoly in terminating calls.
+In the recent 2013 decision, the PTS has concluded that within Market 3 (call termination on individual public telephone networks provided at a fixed location), all network operators connecting calls to their subscribers, including Com Hem, should be considered to have significant market power, on the basis that each individual network is considered a separate market where the owner/Service Provider enjoys a monopoly in terminating calls.
 The PTS has imposed a number of obligations on the operators within Market 3 in an effort to prevent behavior that could restrict competition.